ramellose/rutjers/content/about.md

 ## Interests
 I mainly work on inference and analysis of microbial networks.
 My focus lies on emergent properties, such as hub species, modules and motifs.
 In addition to accurate detection of such properties, I want to better study microbial dynamics to learn how these properties arise.

 Outside the lab, I enjoy gardening.
-My proudest gardening accomplishment is my seed-grown <i>Musa velutina</i>, or pink banana.
+I frequently propagate vast amounts of dahlias and spider plants.

 ---------------------------
 ## Education